exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 {{< /highlight >}}

 I've set an environment variable TOMS_SITE_IMG in the format gcr.io/[GCP_PROJECT_ID]/[IMAGE_NAME]:[IMAGE_TAG].
-Before pushing it out to the registry, I'll run ```docker run -p 8080:80 $TOMS_SITE_IMG``` and navigate to http://localhost:8080 to see that site is hosted in the container correctly.
+Before pushing it out to the registry, I'll run ```docker run -p 8080:80 $TOMS_SITE_IMG``` and navigate to http://localhost:8080 to see that site is being hosted in the container correctly.

 This might look like a bit of magic.
-By poking around interactively within the container, I can get a better picture of how this uses the default nginx configuration coming from my image's base layer.
+By poking around interactively within the container, a better picture emerges of how this uses the default nginx configuration coming from my image's base layer.

 {{< highlight bash >}}
 tom@ubuntu:~/git/thomasflanigan$ docker run -it $TOMS_SITE_IMG /bin/bash